Laws of Intestacy in Virginia

 When looking at factors of the shares received by certain individuals, such as spouses, in the event of their loved one’s death, there are a few different elements to take into consideration.
 A spouse has a right to elect against a will in the event they do not feel adequately provided for.
 Virginia passed a set of laws that changes the formula for what a spouse has the right to inherit, in the event they are not properly provided for in the decedent’s last will and testament.
 The right to inherit is based on a formula that takes into account the assets held by the decedent in their sole name, marital assets, assets held by the surviving spouse in their sole name, and then also the term of years of marriage.

 That is the first set of spousal rights.
 The second set of spousal rights is when an individual dies without a last will and testament.
 In the event that an individual dies without a last will and testament, the share for the surviving spouse will be dependent on whether or not the decedent and the surviving spouse had children and whether those children were minors or adults, whether they share children together or the decedent had children that were not shared with the surviving spouse.
 In the event that there is no surviving spouse, the decedent’s heirs will be their children in equal shares.
-Virginia Code also describes what happens in the event that there are no surviving children.
+State code also describes what happens in the event that there are no surviving children.

 Generally, the relationship of kinship will be determined on the amount of the proceeds of the estate that are distributed.
 A commonly misunderstood fact about the laws of intestacy in Virginia, and in probate in general, is that individuals think that the quality of their relationship with the decedent is determinant of their ability to inherit from an estate or to serve as the executor or the administer of the estate, which is not necessarily the case.
 The reality is the closeness of kinship will be the determining factor.